We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

 Learning

-Leveraging advanced natural language processing techniques, agentic AI comprehends human language at a deep semantic level, facilitating rich interactions.
+With advanced natural language processing, agentic AI understands human language at a deep semantic level, enabling richer, more meaningful interactions.

 Workflow optimization